 Estimated time: A few months to a few years

-Now that you’ve got your high-interest debt paid off, your focus is to grow your financial buffer or savings.
+Now that you’ve got your high-interest debt paid off, your focus is to grow your savings.
 That’s 3-6 months of monthly expenses, not 3-6 months of monthly income.
 That needs to be said as some people spend more than what they bring in.

 This step, you can do at your own pace, you’re no longer racing the clock.
 Fast is good, but slow is fine too.
 Slow progress is better than no progress.

 The money, in my humble opinion, should be kept at places that are easy enough, yet hard enough to access.
-Bonus if the money generates interest too.
 Here are some good options to put your emergency money – 5 Best Places to Save Money in Malaysia, Ranked

 Step 4 – Invest your money

 Now, finally, we have arrived at the investment part.
-If you’re efficient, you’re already investing at Step 3, by doubling your savings-earmarked accounts as investments.
-But if not, here are all investment-related articles that I’ve written for you to binge-read.
-It’s a very big topic.
+If you’re efficient, you’re already investing at Step 3, by doubling your savings-earmarked accounts as low-risk investments.
+But if not, use this article as a guide – What to Invest with RM1000: 15 Options You Should Know

-Whatever you do, do NOT skip Step 1 or 2 to get here!
+Important: Whatever you do, do NOT skip Steps 1-3!